ENGR523/ENGR523.github.io/build_instructions.md

 the Particle build system. *Something that will come in handy at a later point in this semester.*

-It is wise to do a clean build for the first time and subsequently the `clean` option can be dropped from the above make command to do incremental builds, which reduces the build time significantly.
+It is wise to *only do a clean build for the first time* and subsequently the `clean` option can be dropped from the above make command to do incremental builds, which reduces the build time significantly.
 After a successful build there are 2 things created